|

 Light peels have many names.
 They’re also known as superficial peels or lunchtime peels because they usually require little to no recovery.

-They are the most familiar or popular type of peel because it only removes skin from the outermost layer.
+They are the most familiar or popular type of peel because they only remove skin from the outermost layer.

 Process